DEVOCO STUDIO — JOURNALPLATE 002 / OF 008

 A brand identity that exists only in Figma is a description of a brand.
 A brand identity that exists in the browser is the brand.

-If a founder writes asking for a brand identity, the more honest engagement is one that ends where the customer will encounter the brand.
+If a founder writes asking for a brand identity, the fuller engagement is one that ends where the customer will encounter the brand.
 Not at the deck.
 Not at the brand book.
-Not at the moment the developer takes over.
+Not at the moment the build takes over.
 At the moment the site is live, the typography is rendering correctly, the motion is running, the performance budget is held, and the system the founder approved in design is the system her customer will actually meet.

 Anything earlier is a partial answer.
 Anything earlier is a description.